SuzukoUsami/Platformer/readme.md

 	- checkpoints,
 	- when player is in the air disable walking animation,
 	- more bouncy on the bouncy spring when down button is pressed,
-	- menu can be clickable with thr controller,
+	- menu can be clickable with the controller,
+	- chimney smoke particles,

  ### fix:
 	- loading when no save file is present,- fire worm can't shoot player when above him,